 - Google yourself - some studies say up to 75% or even more of employers do it.
 Make sure privacy settings on your accounts are secure and overall results show up favorably.
 In addition, develop an online persona by being present in those searches.
 Be comfortable with social media and how they are relevant to your industry.

 - Write or organize a cover letter, resume and LinkedIn profile.
 Start by making a list of all the wonderful things you will bring to your internship - strengths, skills, interests and experiences.
 You can see if the internships you find match your list!
 If you haven't done so already, consider taking an assessment like Type Focus to learn more about yourself.
 If help is needed, contact the Career Development Office to set up an appointment!

 - Search and obtain an internship: this takes time and requires some planning.
 Many organizations begin recruitment for internships almost a year in advance of the start date.
 If you are looking for an internship over the summer, for example, plan on starting your search the previous fall.
 Attend the Career Mixer in September, where we have employers on campus actively recruiting students for internship and job opportunities.
 Look for specific dates/times on the College Calendar, or contact your Academic and Career Counselor.
-Set up an appointment with the Career Development Office to help you with your search by calling 663-2281.
-Internship and Job Online Resources
+Come to drop-in hours or set up an appointment with the Academic Success and Career Development Center to help you with your search by calling 608-663-2281.
+Internship and Job Online Resources:

 - Notify your advisor when you have an internship!
 There may be an Internship Agreement Form to help you identify learning objectives for your experience.
 If it is mandatory for your major, make sure you are registered for the correct coursework and credits.